Xinmiao-Luan/AE-signal-and-process-data-pipeline/Clustering/README.md

 # Clustering

-This folder contains **unsupervised clustering and anomaly detection methods** applied to latent variables or spectrogram features.
+This folder contains **unsupervised clustering methods** applied to latent variables with/without aligned process data.
 These methods help reveal structure in the data and flag potential process anomalies.

 ---